PX4/PX4-user_guide/en/dronecan/avanon_laser_interface.md

 Pin | Name | Description
 --- | ---   | ---
 1   | POWER_IN | Power Supply.
 4.0-5.5V supported, but must also be compatible with connected laser.
-2   | TX/SCL | TX for serial mode, Clock for I2C mode
+2   | TX/SCL | TX for serial mode, Clock for I2C mode.
-3   | RX/SDA | RX for serial mode, Data for I2C mode
+3   | RX/SDA | RX for serial mode, Data for I2C mode.
 4   | GND | Signal/power ground.

 ### Laser Connector